bishnudevmahato/ReactNativeApp/README.md

-To create app to run the project stepp by stey
+To create app to run the project step by step
 # Create project
 npx @react-native-community/cli init WorkingMiniEcommerceApp cd WorkingMiniEcommerceApp